era/vps-setup/README.md

 # vps-setup
-A set of bash scripts to help you setup a brand new vps
+A set of bash scripts to help you setup a brand new vps.
+Each script is super small and only doing the basic.
+Read it before running.

 ## Copy ssh keys to the vps and disable Password authentication